harshs21/Machine-Learning-Projects/COVID19 Classification/README.md

 In this setup the final results are marginally better than any of the three models (there is still a room for enhancement)

-## Code
-The full code can be found on [Kaggle](https://www.kaggle.com/ibrahimsobh/chest-x-ray-covid19-efnet-densenet-vgg-grad-cam/)

 # 7) Next Steps:
 - Use more versions of DenseNet EfficientNet
 - Use other nets such as MobileNet